drewwalton19216801/gosh/doc/tab_completion.md

 The shell's tab completion behavior varies by operating system to match platform conventions:

 #### Windows: Case-Insensitive Completion
-On Windows, the shell supports case-insensitive completion and execution for built-in commands, aliases, and user-defined functions.
+On Windows, the shell supports case-insensitive completion and execution for built-in commands, aliases, user-defined functions, and external commands.

 **Tab Completion Behavior:**
 When using case-insensitive completion, the shell preserves your input case and appends the remaining part from the filesystem or command name: